joppetk/oil_spill_detection/README.md

 </p>

+## 🚀 Overview
+This project presents an end-to-end system for oil spill detection and response using Sentinel-1 SAR imagery, deep learning, and UAV integration.

+It combines:
+- Automated satellite data acquisition
+- AI-based segmentation models (U-Net, DeepLabV3)
+- Real-time monitoring and simulated UAV deployment

 ## ✨ Main Objective

 To support environmental protection efforts by enabling rapid, accurate detection and mitigation of marine oil spills through an integrated, technology‑driven response system.